caesar-k/Audio/ece297/README.md

-hello yes idk what this is
+this is the code for our ece297 project